-Reference the instructions in these guidelines.
+Reference the outcome evaluation section in these guidelines on page 7-8.
 Be sure to include the costs of the outcome evaluation in your budget as a grant funded expense!

-You will choose the majority of the people you plan to serve with this project.
+In summary, you will choose the majority of the people you plan to serve with this project.
 You will then decide which of ECRAC's broad outcome areas best describes the kind of change you expect from your project.
 Lastly you will identify your project's specific outcome, the changes you expect to see in the people to be served by the project.